 ERIE, Pa. — Bill Eberlein, a 1983 graduate of Erie Tech Memorial High School, learned to dive in the murky waters of Lake Erie, honing his skills with the Erie County Sheriff’s Office Scuba Team.
 Maybe that’s why the 54-year-old Erie native is so comfortable most mornings when he […]

-Several years ago Shelton Polka from Savannah College of Art and Design made a short film about my diving adventures for his senior project.
+Several years ago Shelton Polka from Savannah College of Art and Design made a short film about my diving adventures.
 Congrats to Shelton for winning an award for our “Megateeth” film at the Skidaway Film Festival in Savannah!

 Bill Eberlein: Fossil Diver When Changing Careers Means Changing Atmospheres by Carrie Hirsch On the fast track to success in the corporate world, Bill Eberlein earned his Bachelor’s Degree in Accounting and Economics from Penn State University, worked as an accountant and later migrated into the field of […]

 DECEMBER SHOWS Schedule Below Come see our display December 3 10am-8pm December 4 11am-4pm RiverStreet Savannah Holiday Show and Christmas Parade December 10 10:00 am – 4:00 PM Riverside Arts Market Christmas Show Under the Fuller Warren Bridge Corner of Riverside Ave and I-95 December 17,18 Unity In […]

 My name is Bill Eberlein and I am the owner of Megateeth Fossils. i founded Megateeth Fossils in 2001 and it has been a leader in offering Museum Quality Megalodon Teeth to the public ever since.
 The fossils on the site were found by me while diving the East Coast […]